 Uniform plays a valuable role in contributing to the ethos of the school and setting an appropriate tone.
 We have worked very hard over the academic year to ensure that our uniform is worn correctly so that it instils pride, supports positive behaviour and encourages identity with, and support for, our school ethos.
-Our uniform helps to ensure pupils of all races and backgrounds feel welcome.
+Our uniform helps to ensure pupils feel welcome and part of the school.
 It helps to protect children from social pressures to dress in a particular way; and nurtures cohesion, promoting good relations between different groups of pupils.
 Above all, we believe that school uniform supports effective teaching and learning.

 All pupils attending St Leonard’s are expected to wear the school uniform correctly and at all times in the school.